Authentication

 SAML single sign-on request flow during login.

 SAML is more complicated because of the breadth of the specification and because of the flexibility of XML.
-If you are looking to implement it, using a battle tested library is a good idea.
+If you want to implement it, using a battle-tested library is a good idea.

 FusionAuth provides an open source library for Java that is regularly tested and updated.

 Why would you pick SAML over the OIDC flow mentioned above?
 Widespread support.
-SAML has been around since 2005 and many commercial off the shelf and open source applications support it.
+SAML has been around since 2005 and many commercial off-the-shelf (COTS) and open source applications support it.

 When evaluating your identity provider solution, think about what kinds of applications you need to support.